 email me your various uses for them, and I’ll put them together in

-a future issue.
+a future article.

 Barring an IR unit, the old pickle-jar method still works